How to Use Contentful with Astro: Complete Guide

 Production Tips

 Cache aggressively.
 Contentful's delivery API is fast, but fetching on every build still adds up.
-Use Astro's static output mode and rebuild only when content changes via webhooks.
+Keep Astro on its default static output and rebuild only when content changes via webhooks.

 Type your content models.
-Use contentful-typescript-codegen to auto-generate TypeScript interfaces from your Contentful content models.
-Saves you from guessing field names.
+Beyond the hand-written skeleton above, you can auto-generate TypeScript types from your Contentful content models with contentful-typescript-codegen (current version 3.4.0).
+It saves you from guessing field names across a large schema.

 Alternatives to Consider

 - Sanity if you want real-time collaboration and a more flexible schema builder.
-It also has an official Astro integration.
+It has an official Astro guide.

 - Keystatic if you prefer a git-based CMS that stores content directly in your repo.
 Zero external dependencies.